yusuzech/r-web-scraping-cheat-sheet/README.md

-[RSelenium](https://github.com/ropensci/RSelenium) makes use of [Selenium Web Driver](https://www.seleniumhq.org/projects/webdriver/) which simulates a browser(usually Chrome and Firefox) and renders web pages automatically, it will execute all the JavaScript codes for you so will get a parsed page source instead of unparsed one.
+[RSelenium](https://github.com/ropensci/RSelenium) makes use of [Selenium Web Driver](https://www.seleniumhq.org/projects/webdriver/) which simulates a browser(usually Chrome and Firefox) and renders web pages automatically, it will execute all the JavaScript codes for you so you will get a parsed page source instead of unparsed(raw) one.

 ### 2.1.1 <a name="rselenium1.1">Pros and Cons from Using RSelenium</a>